 Mr. Riojas is a seasoned veteran of both the Korean and Vietnam War.
 Entering into the U.S. Navy in September of 1948, Mr. Riojas graduated from Hospital Corpsmen School at the Balboa Naval Hospital in San Diego, California, in 1949 and was assigned to the National Naval Medical Center in Bethesda, Maryland.
 In 1950, he was sent to Camp Lejeune, North Carolina to become a U.S. Marine Corps Field Medical Tech.
-Mr. Riojas then went on to train at and graduate from Deep Sea Diving School to become a Medical Diving Tech in 1955.
+Immediately afterwards, he was assigned ot the First Marine Division in Korea.
+Mr. Riojas then applied and graduated from a six month course in Deep Sea Diving School to become a Medical Diving Tech in 1955.

 Before retiring from the Navy in 1970, he went on to become a Navy Frogman assigned as the Medical Representative of SEAL Team TWO.
 He was awarded a Purple Heart and several Medals of Valor for his service to his country. .

 After retiring from the Navy, Mr. Riojas went to work as a respiratory technician at Norfolk Hospital in Virginia.
 While working in Virginia, he decided to return to his home state of Texas to enroll and graduate with an Associate Degree in Nursing (Registered Nurse) from El Centro College in Dallas, Texas, in 1972.
 The year after he graduated (1972), he worked as a RN in all of the intensive care units at Baylor Medical Center, Dallas, TX.
 The attending Cardiovascular Thoracic surgeons suggested that Mr. Riojas apply to the physician assistant program at the University of Texas School of Allied Health Sciences to better utilize his military and medical training and experience.
 He graduated from there with a Bachelor of Science in Physician Assistant Studies in 1977.